yLexter/computer-science/Métodos de Programação/lab - creator & expert/README.md

 ## Lab 1: Expert

-Implemente, em java, um sistema para o controle acadêmico simplificado.
-O sistema deve informar:
+Implement, in Java, a system for simplified academic control.
+O system should inform:

-- Quais disciplinas um professor está ministrando;
+- What subjects a teacher is teaching;
-- Qual o horário de um professor;
+- What is a teacher’s schedule;
-- Quais os alunos de uma dada disciplina;
+- Who are the students of a given subject;
-- Quais as disciplinas de um aluno;
+- What subjects a student takes;
-- Qual o horário de um aluno;
+- What is a student’s schedule;
-- Qual o número de alunos de uma disciplina.
+- What is the number of students in a subject.

 ## Lab 2: Creator

-- Adaptação  para a utilização do Padrão Creator
+- Adaptation to use the Creator Standard

-## Estrutura do Projeto
+## Project Structure

-O projeto está estruturado da seguinte forma:
+The project is structured as follows:

-- `entities`: Contém as classes do sistema acadêmico.
+- `entities`: Contains the classes of the academic system.
-- `enums`: Enum para o tipo de triangulo.
+- `enums`: Enum for the triangle type.
-- `testes`: Todos os testes das entidades.
+- `tests`: All entity tests.
-- `erros`: Exceções customizadas.
+- `errors`: Custom exceptions.
-- `labs`: Menus do sistemas.
+- `labs`: System menus.
-- `UTILS`: Classes utilitárias.
+- `UTILS`: Utility classes.
-- `Main`: Criação e resultados do Expert.
+- `Main`: Expert creation and results.